ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Example

 `VRTK/Examples/025_Controls_Overview` has a selection of sliders at various angles with different step values to demonstrate their usage.

 ---

+## Content Handler (VRTK_ContentHandler)

+### Overview

+Manages objects defined as content.
+When taking out an object from a drawer and closing the drawer this object would otherwise disappear even if outside the drawer.

+The script will use the boundaries of the control to determine if it is in or out and re-parent the object as necessary.
+It can be put onto individual objects or the parent of multiple objects.
+Using the latter way all interactable objects under that parent will become managed by the script.

+### Inspector Parameters

+ * **Control:** The 3D control responsible for the content.
+ * **Inside:** The transform containing the meshes or colliders that define the inside of the control.
+ * **Outside:** Any transform that will act as the parent while the object is not inside the control.

+### Example

+`VRTK/Examples/025_Controls_Overview` has a drawer with a collection of items that adhere to this concept.

+---